 Softkey Name Range/value Default value Description Activate with hidden button 1 MENU 1-2 1 Menu 1 is selected.
-2 Not used.
-3 СОМ 1-2 1 Select COM port.
+2 СОМ 1-2 1 Select COM port.
 The ports can be configured to give different messages on the different ports.
-4 MESSAGE DPT, DBT, DBK, VTG, VHW, VLW, VLW IEC07, VBW, MTW, ALR, STA NMEA message selector.
+3 RESET COM ERROR Reset Reset of Data error counter.
+The program memorizes the latest occurred NMEA input error for further analysis.
+By using this softkey, it is possible to reset the error.
+4 MESSAGE DPT, DBT, DBK, VTG, VHW, VLW, VLW IEC07, VBW, MTW, ALR, STA, VDR NMEA message selector.
 Each message may be controlled individually by softkey 5.
-(Note: See "NMEA Setup" on page 48).
+(Note: See "" on page 47).
 5 OUTPUT On/Off See fig above.
 Setting for the message in softkey 4.
 Note : To configure the serial output of the system, go through all the messages by pressing softkey 4 and set on/off value with softkey 5 to disable/enable a message as required.
 Yes (1 beep) 6 DISPLAY Output/input/off Input Selects the information (received from the external source or transmitted by the DL850) to be displayed on the screen.
-Output: Signals transmitted from DL850.
-Input: Signals received from external source.
-Off: No signals displayed on screen.
+Output : Signals transmitted from DL850.
+Input : Signals received from external source.
+Off : No signals displayed on screen.